isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-There is often a choice between offering common functionality as (implemented) base class functions and free-standing functions
+There is often a choice between offering common functionality as (implemented) base class functions and freestanding functions
 (in an implementation namespace).
-Base classes gives a shorter notation and easier access to shared data (in the base) at the cost of the functionality being available only to users of the hierarchy.
+Base classes give a shorter notation and easier access to shared data (in the base) at the cost of the functionality being available only to users of the hierarchy.

 ##### Enforcement